tuanad121/Python-WORLD/README.md

 pip install -r requirements.txt
 ```

-Or open the project in [PyCharm](https://www.jetbrains.com/pycharm/) and double-click the ```requirements.txt``` in PyCharm.
+Or import the project with [PyCharm](https://www.jetbrains.com/pycharm/) and open ```requirements.txt``` in PyCharm.
 It will ask to install the missing libraries by itself.

 # EXAMPLE
 **************

-The easiest way to run those examples is to import the ```Python-WORLD``` folder into an IDE such as PyCharm.
+The easiest way to run those examples is to import the ```Python-WORLD``` folder into PyCharm.

 In ```example/prodosy.py```, there is an example of analysis/modification/synthesis with WORLD vocoder.
 It has some examples of pitch, duration, spectrum modification.